grendach/KafkaGoKit/README.md

 #Kafka GO-Kit

-This repo contain Kafka producer and consumer created in Golang.
+Run Kafka and Zookeeper as Docker images on your local or any other environment.

-You can run Kafka as Docker images on your environment(Cloud or local machine)
+Also you can build and use as a separate container [producer](producer/README.md) and [consumer](consumer/README.md) which are created in Golang

 ## Set up Kafka on Docker